rails/rails/guides/source/active_model_basics.md

   end

   def capitalized_name
-  # an example of how we can use a method with a serialized hash
+  # an example of how we can define a method that will be included a serialized hash
     name.capitalize
   end
 end